 - Other tubes bring fluids and medicines to your baby.

 - Your baby may need to wear tubes that bring extra oxygen.

 - Your baby may need to be on a breathing machine (respirator).

 Bonding with Your Baby in the NICU

 It is normal for parents to feel nervous or scared to have a baby in the NICU.
 You can lessen these feelings by:

 - Getting to know the team that cares for your baby

 Even though your baby is inside a special crib, it is still important for you to touch your baby.
 Talk with the nurses about touching and talking to your baby.

-Cuddling with your baby against your skin, called “kangaroo care,” will also help you bond.
-It won’t be long before you see things you would have seen had the baby been born full-term -- like your baby’s smile, and your baby grasping your fingers.
+Cuddling with your baby against your skin, called "kangaroo care," will also help you bond.
+It will not be long before you see things you would have seen had the baby been born full-term, like your baby's smile and your baby grasping your fingers.